 Smoking associated with low back pain, intervertebral disc disease

-Seven articles on PainSci cite Behrend 2012: 1.
+Seven pages on PainSci cite Behrend 2012: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Low Back Pain 3.
 The Complete Guide to Chronic Tension Headaches 4.
 The Complete Guide to Neck Pain & Cricks 5.
 Your Back Is Not Out of Alignment 6.
 Smoking and Chronic Pain 7.
 Vulnerability to Chronic Pain

 PainSci commentary on Behrend 2012: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.